-Restrictions on capacity numbers permitted in private dining rooms at London restaurants.
+Restrictions on guest numbers allowed in London private dining rooms

 London restaurants were allowed by the government to reopen nearly a month ago on Saturday 4th July following the coronavirus lockdown.

 Allowing restaurants to reopen ended what had effectively been a pandemic-enforced restraint of trade to a sector which had been the first to be affected by the Covid-19 emergency and will be one of the last to emerge.

 Hospitality is one of the sectors worse-affected by COVID-19

 As has been mentioned in previous articles, the London restaurant industry essentially acted as an early warning system for the devastating effect that Covid-19 would have to the UK economy when restaurants suddenly noticed a dramatic cancellation of bookings for corporate dining events at the end of February and first days of March.

 Many restaurants and hotels with private dining rooms in London have reopened with others planning to open during the next two months.
 Some venues are waiting until September and October to gauge whether there will be a ‘second spike’ lockdown before opening their premises with others waiting to see if government guidelines regarding maximum guest capacity numbers will be increased to make their reopening a more viable concern.

 While many sectors in the UK have thus far been largely unaffected by the Coronavirus health crisis, the hospitality industry, not least of all the restaurant trade, has been devastated by the government enforced lockdown and subsequent guidelines restricting numbers of guests that are allowed to congregate now that reopening has been allowed.

 Government guidelines – which can at the very least be described as being confusingly ambiguous and open to differing interpretation – have had a particular effect on private dining rooms at restaurants and hotels in London and throughout the United Kingdom.